 - Cut out all refined foods, wheat, alcohol and caffeine

 - Cut out grains, fruit and dried fruit, include berries

 - Cut out all sweeteners including honey and dates and replace with monk fruit or stevia

 - Eat lots of fish, pasture reared eggs, greens and fresh veg

 - Coconut oil, aloe juice and green juicing are wonderful addition

-- Take EM (Effective Microorganism) liquid probiotics and good quality digestive enzymes
+- Take high quality probiotics (made from CFU’s) and good quality digestive enzymes

-- To eliminate the bacteria overgrowth alternate between high concentration oregano oil (Lifeline from Synexa Labs) and berberine extract (or barberry by Willow) every 4 days for 6 weeks, have a 2 week break and continue the same regime for 2 weeks.
+- To eliminate the bacteria overgrowth alternate between high concentration oregano oil and berberine extract (or barberry).
+Take one for 4 days, then swop to the other and keep alternating for 6 weeks.
+Then have a 2 week break and continue the same regime for another 2 weeks.

 We are fortunate to live in a time when science is used to identify curable problems such as SIBO and identify which powerful plants can turn the story around.